holochain/docs-pages/src/concepts/7_validation.md

 ## Guidelines for writing validation rules

 Validation functions **return a boolean value**, meant to be used as clear evidence that an agent has tampered with their Holochain software.
 They should be [**deterministic**](https://en.wikipedia.org/wiki/Deterministic_algorithm) and [**pure**](https://en.wikipedia.org/wiki/Pure_function) so that the result for a given commit doesn't change based on who validated it, when they validated it, or what information was available to them at validation time.
 And nothing should ever be invalidated once it's been published and validated.
 As mentioned before, an element contains an action taken by an agent, so the validation function's job is to decide whether they ought to have taken the action _at that point in time_.
-This means validation functions aren't appropriate for soft things, like codes of conduct, which usually require human approval.
+This means validation functions aren't appropriate for soft things, like codes of conduct, which usually require human discretion.

-If an agent is committing an element to their source chain that depends on DHT data, it's **their job to collect and explicitly reference those dependencies** at commit time.
+If an agent is committing an element to their source chain that depends on DHT data, it's **their job to make sure those references exist at commit time and explicitly reference them**.
 The validation function doesn't need to revalidate those dependencies, though; Holochain will use its own heuristics to determine the trustworthiness of other validators' claims when it retrieves the data.

 When validating an element whose validity depends on other data on the DHT, be careful to not introduce subtle sources of non-determinism.
 The DHT is 'eventually consistent', which means that data either definitively exists or hasn't been seen yet.
 Without a consensus protocol, there's no way to determine that a piece of data definitively _doesn't_ exist.
-This is true for both _element data_ (entries and headers) and _metadata_.
-However, with metadata the situation is trickier still --- since it doesn't have a hash, there's no way to prove that it definitively _exists_ either.
-Therefore, any element that depends on metadata should explicitly reference the hash of the _element that created the metadata_.
+This is true for both _element data_ (entries and headers) and _metadata_ (links, CRUD actions, and author headers).
+However, with metadata the situation is trickier still.
+A of metadata on a base should be treated not as a complete entity that definitively exists, but as a potentially incomplete collection.
+Look for a specific item rather than scanning the list for fuzzy matches.

 For element data that can't be retrieved, the validation function should return 'unresolved dependencies' rather than a validation failure.
 This signals that the function hasn't failed; it's just waiting for the data to appear.